terobox/learngit/README.md

 # learngit

-This is for learning only
+This is for learning only.